TienPhuocNguyen/mf-net/README.md

-# Motion Feature Network
-This repository provides demo code for "Change Detection by Training a Triplet Network for Motion Feature Extraction"
+# "Change Detection by Training a Triplet Network for Motion Feature Extraction"
 ============================================================================================
 <img src="sample.png" style="width: 25%;"/>

-We provide demo code for:
+This repository provides demo code for:
 - Training a triplet model to learn motion feature.
 - Computing segmentation masks for any image sequence with an extracted MF-Net.

 ## Repository Structure